rcl-ssl/docs/certbot/windows-service.md

 # Fixing Errors

 If you encounter error events for the service in the Event Viewer, please stop the service and delete it completely.
 Ensure the 'appsettings' configuration is correct for the AAD Application and the certificate save path settings.
-Then restart the service.
+Then, re-install and restart the service.

 # Installing Certificates in Web Servers